MatthewMawby/SearchIndex/README.md

 }
 ```

-Each triggered Lambda will then determine which index partitions it needs to write
+Each triggered Lambda will then determine which index partition it needs to write each
-to.
-If more than one potential partition exists for the given token range, it will
+token to.
+If more than one potential partition exists for the given token, it will
 prioritize writing to the smaller partition.
 If only one partition exists, but it is
 at maximum size, then a new partition will be created.
 Writes must also appropriately
-update the INDEX_PARTITION_METADATA_TABLE appropriately.
+update the INDEX_PARTITION_METADATA table appropriately.
 After writing to the
-partition, the Lambda sends a record in the format below to an aggregator.
+partition, the Lambda sends a record in the format below to an aggregator via SQS.

 ```javascript
 {